app-fast/app-fast/ReadMe.md

 ### What it does

-* Download packages faster
+- Download packages faster
-* Upgrade packages faster
+- Upgrade packages faster
-* Support macOS homebrew
+- Support macOS homebrew
-* Support Ubuntu/Debian
+- Support Ubuntu/Debian
-* Support Archlinux
+- Support Archlinux
-* Support Android Termux
+- Support Android Termux
-* Support Windows Msys2
+- Support Windows Msys2

 ### What it doesn't

-* Uninstall a package
+- Uninstall a package
-* Search a package
+- Search a package
-* Support Archlinux AUR
+- Support Archlinux AUR
-* Support macOS homebrew tap
+- Support macOS homebrew tap
-* Support macOS homebrew bottles like `bottles-science` and `bottle :unneeded`
+- Support macOS homebrew bottles like `bottles-science` and `bottle :unneeded`
-* Support Ubuntu mirror protocol like `mirror://mirrors.ubuntu.com/mirrors.txt`
+- Support Ubuntu mirror protocol like `mirror://mirrors.ubuntu.com/mirrors.txt`
-* Support proxies
+- Support proxies

 ### Note

-* With [pacman](https://wiki.archlinux.org/title/pacman) v6.0 and onwards you can also set `ParallelDownloads = 8` in the file `/etc/pacman.conf`
+- With [pacman](https://wiki.archlinux.org/title/pacman) v6.0 and onwards you can also set `ParallelDownloads = 8` in the file `/etc/pacman.conf`
+- With Homebrew v5.0 and onwards you can also set `HOMEBREW_DOWNLOAD_CONCURRENCY = 8`
-* I don't have any apple devices so macOS port is experimental.
+- I don't have any apple devices so macOS port is experimental.
-* On Linux I use sed command, on macOS I use perl command.
+- On Linux I use sed command, on macOS I use perl command.

 ### Why not apt-fast or powerpill

-* I use it for docker containers and [KVMs](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine), only installing packages is needed.
+- I use it for docker containers and [KVMs](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine), only installing packages is needed.

 ### License